NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 ![Animations Frame](./gui_animations_frame.png)

-When toggling the `Real-Time` checkbox, the animation GUI changes to a keyframe based display which offers a `Start` and `End` frame value and a current `Frame` slider which can again be used to scrub through the user defined animation frame range [Start, End] while the animations are stopped.
+When toggling the `Time-based` checkbox, the animation GUI changes to a keyframe-based display which offers a `Start` and `End` frame value and a current `Frame` slider which can again be used to scrub through the user defined animation frame range [Start, End] while the animations are stopped.

 Additionally there is an adjustable `Frames/Second` field which defaults to 30.0 frames/second (minimum 1.0).
 The higher the value, the smoother the animation.